hongyehu/hongyehu/README.md

 😄 I am open for collaborations if you share the same passion for combine science and machine learning.

+🔭 On the physics side, I used to work on:
+* Quantum adiabatic algorithms
+* Disordered quantum spin systems and topological states

 <!--
 **hongyehu/hongyehu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.